Analysis of logics with arithmetic: Abstract

 \section{Abstract}

 We present new results on finite satisfiability of logics with counting and arithmetic.
-This includes tight bounds on the complexity for two-variable logic with counting and cardinality comparisons between unary formulas, and also on logics with so-called local Presburger quantifiers.
+One result is a tight bound on the complexity of satisfiability of logics with so-called local Presburger quantifiers, which sum over neighbors of a node in a graph.
+A second contribution concerns computing a semilinear representation of the cardinalities associated with a formula in two variable logic extended with counting quantifiers.
+Such a representation allows you to get bounds not only on satisfiability for these logics, but for satisfiability in the presence of additional ``global cardinality constraints'': restrictions on cardinalities of unary formulas, expressed using arbitrary decidability logics over arithmetic.
 In the process, we provide simpler proofs of some key prior results on finite satisfiability and semi-linearity of the spectrum for these logics.